-In simple terms, it's a number that measures your ability to pay your loans and dues.
+In simple terms, your credit score is between 300-850, and it determines your ability to pay your loans and dues.
 The higher the number, the greater your ability to get loans and increase your credit limit.
-Your credit score is number between 300-850.

 What's a good credit score?

-How to build a good credit score when you move to the U.S. and why is it important?
+How to build a good credit score when you move to the US, and why is it important?

-Here are some ways for you to build your credit score when you move to the U.S:
+Here are some ways for you to build your credit score when you move to the US:

 Pay your bills on time